acorn-io/runtime/docs/docs/50-Acorn in Production/02-Networking.md

 title: Networking
 ---

-# Running Acorn apps in production

 ## Networking

 Applications will need to be reachable by their users.
 This can be users on the internet, within the organization, and other application teams.
-When deploying the Acorn app, there is alot of flexibilty.
+When deploying the Acorn app, there is a lot of flexibility.

 ### Default

-By default Acorn apps run with the Acorn authors default configurations.
+By default Acorn apps run with the Acorn author's default configuration.

 `acorn run registry.example.com/myorg/image`